jwhittaker/chzbot/notes/rpi_setup.md

 - Linux might be `Ctrl+Shift+V` to paste, `Ctrl+Shift+C` to copy.
 - Windows using PuTTY is a mouse `right-click` to paste, and selecting with the mouse automatically copies.

-New lines get interpreted as a command input, so when pasting scripts from this, the last line will not be sent through until you press enter for it.
+New lines get interpreted as a command input.
+The last line will not be executed when pasted until you press enter.
 Spaces are separators for argument lists to modify the default actions of a program.

+## Customize the Linux Environment

+Other guides out there say to use `sudo raspi-config` and proceed to explain how to use each menu option.
+I prefer using a sequence that can be copy and pasted without menus and interactive prompts.
+If I know what I want out of the computer, then I want to be able to tell it directly.

 ### Locale Change

 The Pi starts default with the`en_GB.UTF-8` locale and `UK` keyboard.
-Here is how to change it for the US `en_US.UTF-8`.
+Changing it for the US `en_US.UTF-8`.

-Paste this script and press enter.

 ```
 sudo sed -i '/^#/! s/^/# /g' /etc/locale.gen && \